pvlib/pvlib-python/docs/sphinx/source/index.rst

 the modules and functions available in pvlib-python.
 For examples of how to use pvlib-python, please see the `tutorials <http://nbviewer.ipython.org/github/pvlib/pvlib-python/tree/master/docs/tutorials/>`_.
+Some of the tutorials were written with older versions of pvlib-python and we would greatly appreciate your help updating them!

 .. note::